Junior CE Camp

 Our leaders come from a range of churches and denominational backgrounds, all with heart to see the youth of South Australia come to know Jesus as Lord and Saviour.

-Please email with registration enquiries.
+Please email if you have any registration enquiries.

 |Register & pay by||